 Can’t understand what camera settings for product photography to set to get professional photos?
-No matter what camera you use: DSLR or mirrorless, Canon or Nikon, starting to shoot manually is a big step for beginners.
+No matter what camera for product photography you use: DSLR or mirrorless, Canon or Nikon, starting to shoot manually is a big step for beginners.
 Yes, it’s so easy to set Auto and let your camera work instead of you choosing ISO, aperture or shutter speed, but you should control your camera parameters and take the best product photos.

 Almost all camera settings influence on your photo’s quality in various lighting conditions.
 ISO settings set sensitivity to light, aperture focuses on how much light gets through, and shutter speed is about how long your sensor is exposed to light.

 On the example of Canon EOS 80d and Fotodiox Pro lightbox, I’ll show you how to set all these camera settings for product photography and get professional photos.
 If you have another camera, no problem.
 You will have similar settings if it’s in Manual mode.

 ISO means the sensitivity of a camera sensor to the light.
 If the number is low, then it’s less sensitive and you will need more time to take a shot.
 If you want to shoot in low light or take shots faster, increase ISO.
 However, in this way, the photos will turn out to be grainy (“noisy”).